13rac1/talk-git2/index.md

 ##Reasons to avoid

 * Creates an extra git merge commit
-* Risk of merge conflicts
+* Introduces greater risk of merge conflicts
-* A messy git history = harder to track down problems
+* A messy git history makes problems more difficult to track down.

 ----------